 Refinancing your mortgage is not simply changing the interest rate on your existing loan.
 It’s actually repaying your current mortgage and taking out an entirely new one with different (hopefully better) terms.
 You either work with your existing lender or switch to a new one – whichever has the better deal.

-Refinancing is often confused with other mortgage changes, like refixing and restructuring.
+Mortgage refinancing is often confused with other mortgage changes, like refixing and restructuring.
 Refixing is the process of capturing a new interest rate for a specific period of time.
-Restructuring is about reviewing how your existing loan works, then tweaking it to suit your circumstances.
+Restructuring is about reviewing how your existing home loan works, then tweaking it to suit your circumstances.
 For example, you could move between floating and fixed, or you could off-set the loan against your savings or everyday account.

 Researching whether it’s beneficial for you to refinance your mortgage takes time and effort.
 There will be fees involved and decisions to make.
 So, what circumstances could motivate you to start this process?

 One reason is that lenders’ interest rates are constantly changing, in response to the money market.
-Keeping a close eye on rate changes yourself or working with a mortgage broker could save you thousands of dollars.
-There are online mortgage calculators that you can use to compare your current mortgage (rates, term and value) to alternative deals with other lenders.
+Keeping a close eye on rate changes yourself or working with an advisor could save you thousands of dollars.
+There are online mortgage calculators that you can use to compare your current mortgage (interest rates, term and value) to alternative deals with other lenders.
 These calculators can help you to understand the financial benefits you could gain from refinancing.

-There’s also an unlimited number of other reasons and circumstances you may find yourself in, which could impact how much you can afford to repay.
+There’s also an unlimited number of other reasons and circumstances you may find yourself in, which could make you think about refinancing.
 Your current mortgage is set to a regular amount that you are expected to pay, at predefined rates, for a set amount of time.
 It’s possible this repayment amount is cramping your style or simply making life miserable.
-Here are some examples of when your new circumstances might motivate you to find a new lender or talk turkey with your existing lender.
+Or you might want to release some equity, so that you can improve or enlarge the property.
+Here are some examples of when your new circumstances might motivate you to find a new lender.

 Your repayments are no longer affordable

 Maybe you lost your job, got divorced, had a baby, paid for education, got sick or took unpaid leave to care for a family member.
 For various reasons, your income could have gone down or your expenses could have risen, or both.
 You can no longer afford the regular repayments you signed up to.
-Refinancing or restructuring could give you the option to make smaller repayments over a longer period of time.
+Refinancing or restructuring could give you the option to get a better rate or make smaller repayments over a longer period of time.

 Babies on the way